Davis Projects for Peace

 Students must apply for university endorsement by the stated campus application deadline.
 If you are applying as a group, each member of the group needs to complete the online application.
 Groups can upload the same proposal, buget, and letter of agreement.
 Each member must have two letters of recommendation each as a part of the complete application.
 A complete application consists of the following:

-- Online application [everything listed below will be uploaded to the online application]
+- Online application - will open soon [everything listed below will be uploaded to the online application]

 - Project proposal (two pages)